imogen-k/bookmark-manager2/README.md

 ```
 As an internet user,
-So that I can save internet pages I like
+So that I can save internet pages for later retrieval
 I want to add urls to my list of my bookmarks
 ```